 At its core, the discipline of communication explores how individuals and groups exchange information, and interpersonal communication forms a large part of this study.
-Communication students learn to examine what creates effective interpersonal communication and where problems and misunderstandings occur.
+Communication students examine what creates effective interpersonal communication and where problems and misunderstandings occur.

 - Public Speaking

 Whether it's a teacher addressing a group of students or a government official addressing the nation, most levels of society depend on effective public speaking.
-The communication discipline explores the tenets of persuasive speaking and compelling arguments, as well as the strategies that speakers use to reach audiences.
+The communication discipline explores the tenets of persuasive speaking and compelling arguments, as well as the strategies that speakers can use to reach audiences.